 an optional logical value.
-If TRUE, information about the steps of the algorithm estimateSizeFactors for details. setNormalizations and runNormalizations to fastly set and run normalizations.
+If TRUE, information about the steps of the algorithm is printed.
+Default verbose = TRUE.

-... other parameters for DESeq2 estimateSizeFactors function.
+.. other parameters for DESeq2 estimateSizeFactors function.

-A new column containing the chosen DESeq2-based size factors is added to the sample_data slot of the phyloseq object or the colData slot of the TreeSummarizedExperiment object.
+A new column containing the chosen DESeq2-based size factors is added to the sample\data slot of the phyloseq object or the colData slot of the TreeSummarizedExperiment object.